Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/T10 Command Center/Readme.md

 ## How to operate the UI
 * Select the target room system
 * Select the task to send to that system
-  * If prompted, provide the neccessary information, such as Dial String, DTMF, Volume, Et.
+  * If prompted, provide the necessary information, such as Dial String, DTMF, Volume, Et.
 * When complete, you will see the information you entered in the "Input Stored ===>" row
 * When ready to execute the command, press "Send Active Task